-The Logistics Essentials Series is designed to orient logistics practitioners to the fundamental knowledge that is necessary to excel in their jobs.
-The Essentials Series provides the baseline training that is required to perform in your current role and serves as a foundation for a career in logistics and supply chain management.
+The Essentials Series provides the baseline training that is required to perform in a frontline role and serves as a foundation for a career in logistics and supply chain management.

-This series meets a variety of your staff development needs, whether they are:
+This series meets a variety of employee development needs, whether they are:

 - Orientation for new hires